Transforming Airline Retailing with New Distribution Capability (NDC)

 The transformation of Computer Reservation Systems (CRS) into Global Distribution Systems (GDS) was the breakthrough that provided much-needed momentum to overcome distribution challenges in the 1960s and 1970s.
 With travel management companies and organizations like IATA becoming part of the ecosystem, the value chain grew more robust, creating one of the most critical economic drivers.

 Today, however, the challenges faced by the airline industry are different, thanks to a newer, more complex equation.
-The challenges comprise a multitude of airline business models, a wide range of distribution channels, and an empowered group of customers and travelers with varying tastes and needs.
+The challenges comprise many airline business models, a wide range of distribution channels, and an empowered group of customers and travelers with varying tastes and needs.
 To thrive in today’s competitive market, airlines must reach out to customers with personalized offers and engage them throughout to maximize lifetime value.
 This requires a paradigm shift in retail thinking in the travel industry.

 If we look at how the retail industry evolved and thrived in today’s world, it was by gathering information about the customer’s tastes and preferences at every touch point.
 The airline industry wanted to emulate this by collecting traveler data from the point of inspiration to the point of return.